Devil's Due (Star Trek: The Next Generation): Plot

 Later, in a meeting with the senior staff, after speculating if she is Q in disguise or another member of the Q Continuum, Picard expresses his belief that she is a con artist and points out that all of her alleged powers can be recreated with theatrically delivered technology.
 After the meeting, Picard goes to bed for the evening.
 As Picard sleeps, Ardra appears and tries to seduce him, but he rejects her.
 She transports him to the planet dressed in his pajamas.
 Data comes to collect Picard by shuttle after Worf is unable to transport him back the normal way.
 When Picard and Data attempt to return to the Enterprise, the ship disappears.
 Not knowing what to do, they return to the planet.

 Citing old legal precedent, Picard calls for a Ventaxian arbitration hearing, to which Ardra agrees, provided Data acts as the arbitrator, as he will act with impartiality.
 Picard explains to Jared that his people had actually improved their planet by themselves, through their own gradual hard work, ingenuity, and dedication.
 However, continued demonstrations of powers further the claim that Ardra is indeed who she says she is.
 During the course of the hearing, Chief Engineer La Forge (LeVar Burton) and Clarke discover that Ardra has a cloaked ship nearby, that she is indeed using technology to simulate magic, and that she is a known criminal.
 Picard sends an away team, led by Commander Riker (Jonathan Frakes), to take control of Ardra's ship, giving Picard control of her powers.
 He demonstrates technology-based fraud and she is taken into custody by local authorities.
-As Ardra has voluntary withdrawn her suit, Data proclaims that the 1,000-year-old contract is null and void.
+As Ardra has voluntarily withdrawn her suit, Data proclaims that the 1,000-year-old contract is null and void.
 Now convinced that Ardra is not Ardra from his culture's mythology, Jared thanks Picard for saving him and his people from their doom.
 Picard however, states that Jared and the Ventaxians have saved themselves a long time ago.

-This episode illustrates Arthur C. Clarke's Third Law: "any sufficiently advanced technology is indistinguishable from magic."